jtsage/FS19_AutoDrive_Courses/readme.md

 # AutoDrive Route Files

 A collection of AutoDrive FS19 route files.
+This project is in no way directly affiliated with the main AutoDrive project.

 ## License